angrybacon/doomsday-wiki/markdown/chapters/appendices/faq.md

 These are likely the most favourable matchups (part based on gut feel and part based on community-obtained results found [here][data:matchups]).

-Head over to the [matchup reference](/meandeck/matchups) for more details.

 ## What is the worst matchup for the deck?